aliasgerovs/aliasgerovs.github.io/content/authors/admin/_index.md

 email: ali.asgarov@gwu.edu
 ---

-I am a final-year MSc. candidate in Computer Science at [George Washington University](gwu.edu), with a profound focus on the realms of machine learning, distributed systems, and large language models.
+I am a final-year MSc. candidate in Computer Science at [George Washington University](gwu.edu), with a profound focus on the realms of machine learning, optimization, distributed systems, natural language processing and decentralized learning.

 You can reach me at ```  ali [dot] asgarov [at] gw [dot] edu```.
 {style="text-align: justify;"}